Bsal13/Offensive-Security-Proving-Grounds-Boxes/Nukem (Intermediate) Linux Box.md

 # Resolution summary
 - Found a wordpress site running on port 80
 - Found it was vulnerable to an unauthenticated abritary file upload RCE
+- Ran the exploit and received a reverse shell
 -
 - Text